 The best restaurant that turned out to be the worst

-The Scottish lady from the first night recommended the lovely cheap restaurant around the corner, so we went there for dinner.
+The Scottish lady from the first night recommended the lovely cheap restaurant around the corner from our hotel, so we went there for dinner.
 I had proper Thai food, not a chip in sight, Suz also enjoyed her Thai meal even though the owner’s children were running around the restaurant.
 The older one kept hitting the smaller one’s bum and the smaller one (who was the most obese toddler I’ve ever seen) had his peanut out as he had taken off his pants.
 Is this hygienic?
 I asked Suz, should we see a copy of their health and safety regulations?
 However, the kids didn’t have any access to the food so we hoped it would be fine.
 And it was.
 This time.
-Three days later we returned to the restaurant and Suz became really ill chucking everything she had inside out from both ends.
+Three days later we returned to the restaurant and Suz became really ill chucking everything she’d ever eaten out of both ends.

-Phuket is not famous for its waterfalls but we thought we’d venture out to the one anyway, we took a tuk tuk to Kathu waterfalls and yes it was a bit disappointing because it wasn’t very well kept and it was, well, a bit shit.
-But it was lovely to get into the water after climbing a thousands steps, (I’m writing this five days later and my calves are still killing,) a large group of Russians were also enjoying the water and one of them brought their fluffy little dog with them.
+Phuket is not famous for its waterfalls but we thought we’d venture out to the one anyway, we took a tuk tuk to Kathu waterfalls and yes it was a bit disappointing because it wasn’t very well kept and it was, well, a bit poo compared to waterfalls elsewhere in Asia.
+But it was lovely to get into the water after climbing a thousands steps, I’m writing this five days later and my calves are still killing.

 More steps lead us up further to the top of the waterfall so I decided to take a picture, it was only after I’d taken the picture that I realised I’d accidentally taken a picture of two waterfalls.